What is a Solo 401(k) Plan?

 Did You Know?

-Real estate is the most popular investment for a Solo 401(k) at any time, but especially now.
-With the remains of the COVID-19 pandemic, economic and other current unrest, it’s easy to see why.
-Real estate isn’t subject to the same volatility of the stock market, and functions under separate forces.
-If you are interested in finding out more about how a Solo 401(k) can help you, reach out to our specialists today.
+Real estate is the most popular investment for a Solo 401(k) – it isn’t subject to the same sort of volatility as the stock market, and functions under separate forces; if you are interested in finding out more about how a Solo 401(k) can help you, reach out to our specialists today!